jjp241/Soya-Lang/README.md

 - **Fun and intuitive declarations**

-  It makes Soya easily digestible
+  It makes Soya easy to digest

   ```PYTHON
   x = 3; # it's a new int!